-However, you might not be taking advantage of the Southwest dining program.
-If you’re hoping to earn Southwest tickets, the Rapid Rewards Dining program is one of the best ways to turn food into flights.
+If you’re a frequent Southwest Airlines flyer, you’ve probably signed up with the Southwest Rapid Rewards® program.
+However, you might not be taking full advantage of the Southwest dining program.
+If you’re hoping to earn Southwest tickets, the Rapid Rewards Dining® program is one of the best ways to turn food into flights.

-What is the Southwest dining program?
+What is Southwest Rapid Rewards Dining?

 When you sign up for Rapid Rewards, Southwest doesn’t automatically enroll you in the dining program.
 You’ll need to visit Southwest’s Rapid Rewards Dining site, log in with your Rapid Rewards account information and join the dining program.